 The Department of Politics and International Studies is one of the leading research-driven centres in the UK.
 It is unique in its regional coverage in the UK and beyond, and is respected for its combination of in-depth knowledge of Asia, Africa and the Middle East with a consciously critical research approach.
 The research work of the Department is recognised for its innovative research methods and cutting-edge theoretical contributions.

-Thematically, research within the department covers a wide range of topics, which broadly fall under two sub-disciplinary groupings, namely, comparative politics (including political ideas) and international relations (many colleagues contribute to both groupings).
-Research into these themes seeks to generate new data from Asian and African cases and to relate that data to theoretical debates.
-This is complemented by (non-region specific) research into those key debates that provide the theoretical context to investigation at the regional level.
+Thematically, research within the department covers a wide range of topics, which broadly fall under three sub-disciplinary groupings, namely, comparative politics, comparative political thought, and international relations (many colleagues contribute to all three groupings).
+Research in these fields seeks to generate new data from Asian, African and Middle Eastern cases and to develop an empirically-grounded engagement with theoretical debates in the relevant fields.
+This is complemented by non-region-specific research into those key debates that provide the theoretical context to investigation at the regional and international levels.

 Within the Department, some of the topics on which expertise is particularly strong are comparative political thought, political violence and war-making, everyday-life politics, transitional justice, critical human rights study, post-conflict memory, nationalism, fiscal federalism, critical readings of liberal politics and discourse, politics of identity, and understanding of Islamist ideologies and practices.
 We also have expertise on transnational political movements, international political economy of trade organisations, international relations theory, comparative political economy, critical security studies, queer theory in international contexts, the politics of gender, energy security, embodiment, and violence, the study of migration, refugees and diaspora communities, and urban politics.